davidjamesevans/Portfolio/Portfolio-master/README.md

 ![All the dots worth watching](https://imgur.com/U26Fcsi.png)

-Project leader for the creation of Dotwatcher.cc, the online home for bikepacking coverage, from concept to launch.
+Project leader for the creation of https://dotwatcher.cc/, the online home for bikepacking coverage, from concept to launch.
 My responsibilities included: briefs and creative direction of the site; establishing brand tone and style guides; managing outside resources including programmers, writers, graphic designers, and testers.

 ### Theatres of Cross, Rapha